-This notion faded, however, as the considerations of operational simplicity and the requirements of state legislation locked EMS solely into the service lines of medical transportation and emergency medical intervention.
-Discreet services such as car seat installation, seat belt education, and blood pressure clinics remained as vestiges of the primary and tertiary prevention values of a not-quite-attained transformation to an EMS 3.0.
+This notion faded, however, as considerations of operational simplicity and state legislation locked EMS solely into the service lines of medical transportation and emergency medical intervention.
+Discreet services such as car seat installation, seat belt education, and blood pressure clinics remained as vestiges of the primary and tertiary prevention values of a New EMS.

-In 1996, these ideas reappeared when the landmark EMS Agenda for the Future (http://www.nhtsa.gov/people/injury/ems/agenda/emsman.html) called for EMS to add service lines and, therefore, value to its communities served through:
+In 1996, these ideas, predictive of the New EMS concept, reappeared when the landmark EMS Agenda for the Future called for EMS to add service lines and, therefore, value to its communities served through:

-"Community-based health management.... fully integrated with the overall health care system...able to identify and modify illness and injury risks...able to provide acute illness and injury care and follow-up, and, able to contribute to treatment of chronic conditions and community health monitoring..."

-This theme was reinforced by the 2004 Rural and Frontier EMS Agenda for the Future (https://www.nasemso.org/Projects/RuralEMS/documents/Rural-Frontier-EMS-Agenda-for-the-Future.pdf) which not only repeated the recommendation to embrace primary and tertiary prevention, but suggested a specific service line for a transformed EMS: "EMS based community health care" or "community paramedicine" (CP), a notion that had first appeared in publication in 2001 (Rowley TD, Solving the Paramedic Paradox.
-Rural Health News, 8:3:1-5; Fall, 2001).
+"Community-based health management....fully integrated with the overall health care system...able to identify and modify illness and injury risks...able to provide acute illness and injury care and follow-up, and, able to contribute to treatment of chronic conditions and community health monitoring..."
+This theme was reinforced by the 2004 Rural and Frontier EMS Agenda for the Future which not only repeated the recommendation to embrace primary and tertiary prevention, but suggested a specific service line for a New EMS: "EMS based community health care" or "community paramedicine", a notion that had first appeared in publication in 20011.